Grace UnHae Kwon started to play the violin at the age of six and fell

 conductors, and teachers such as: Ekka Peka Solonen, Brad Keimach,

-Ludovic Morlot, Ronald Leonard, Gustavo Dudamel, JoAnn Falletta, Burch
+Ludovic Morlot, Ronald Leonard, Gustavo Dudamel, JoAnn Falletta, Burce Hangen, Jack Wall, and Alexander Treger.
+She has also

 performed in master classes with Katie Lansdale, Joseph Silverstein, and Daniel

-under the instruction of James Buswell and Mary-Lou Churchill and received a Graduate Performance Degree from the Boston Conservatory with Lynn Chang and Rictor Noren.
+under the instruction of James Buswell and Mary-Lou Churchill.
+She received a Graduate Performance Degree from the Boston Conservatory with Lynn Chang and Rictor Noren.

 Grace loves working with both contempory and classical artists.
-She has premiere over 70 works in the last two years and enjoys working with modern day composers.
+She has premiere over 70 works and enjoys working with modern day composers.

 Ms. Kwon performs on a 1760 Solomon.